sninan1/SodukuGeneratorandCheckerGame/README.md

 # Soduku Generator and Solver

-This was the soduku generator and solver I created as my final project for EECE 2140: Computing Fundamentals, to display a strong grasp of the fundamentals of python and object oriented programming.
-It is a work in progress.
+This was the soduku generator and solver I created as my final project for class but am continuing to improve over the course of the summer to improve my skills in object oriented programming, back tracking algorithms, and working with arrays.